Russ Harvey Consulting - Computer and Internet Services

 }

-In the example above, the paragraph size would have been defined earlier in the CSS (cascading means that attributes are inherited).
+The paragraph size and some other attributes are defined earlier in the CSS (cascading means that attributes are inherited).

 If you were doing this on a single line, you'd probably be better off figuring out whether that single line needs to be displayed differently are use an alternative method of setting the text apart (e.g., bold or italics).